 Purchase a large notebook or fancy journal notebook.
 On the first several pages I like to list my governing values.
 This keeps them in the front of my mind.
-I’ll discuss values in upcoming lesson.
+I’ll discuss values in the upcoming lesson.

-Several pages in write, Table of Contents at the top of the page.
-On the left side of the page write the words, Date, then Topic and on the right side Page #.
+Several pages in, write Table of Contents at the top of the page.
+On the left side of the page write the words, Date, then Topic, and on the right side Page #.
 This is how I keep track of my journal topics.

 Go in several more pages and write Prayer Request at the top of the page.
 On the left side under the title write, DATE and on the right side write Request.
 This is where you record and date your prayer request.